 Step 3 – Move the glass over the container or sink.

 Step 4 – Gently place your hand on the paper, then flip the glass over.
+What do you think will happen if you remove your hand?
+Write down your hypothesis (prediction) and then follow the steps below.

 Step 5 – Remove your hand from the bottom and watch in amazement as the paper stays covering the glass and the water doesn’t spill out.
+Do you know why this happens?
+Find out the answer in the how does this experiment work section below.

 How Does the Experiment Work?